- Home

 Leaving before retirement or opting out

 The lowest age you can retire from the Local Government Pension Scheme, or LGPS Councillor, is currently age 50.
 However, you need your council’s agreement to retire before age 55.
-This minimum retirement age is due to increase to age 57 from April 2028.
+The UK Government has announced that the earliest age you can take your pension will increase from age 55 to 57 with effect from 6th April 2028.
+This does not apply if you have to take your pension early due to ill health.

 If you have paid LGPS contributions for less than three months, whether you are under or over age 50, you will not have built up a pension benefit.